 First, not every exchange has received a notice about the closing of their accounts.
 Second, Bobby Lee, CEO of BTC China, has clarified that it’s “business as usual” and that nothing has changed despite rumors, which he dubbed as fake.

-In a cnbc report, Bobby Lee confirmed that the rumors were in fact just that:
+, Bobby Lee confirmed that the rumors were in fact just that:

 “As far as BTC China is concerned, over the last few weeks we have not received any notices from any banks nor the Central Bank about any of these new regulations.
 So the rumors mentioned April 15, and the day has come and we have not received any calls or seen any changes in regulation.”